Skip to content

 The same \(\mathtt{main\_prover}\) service used previously is applied again here, it again takes as input the previously built constant tree recursive1.constTree and the recursive1.starkinfo file.

-This generates the proof and the publics joined in the recursive1.zkin.proof file.
+This generates the proof and the publics included in the recursive1.zkin.proof file.

 Generate a STARK proof for recursive1.